darianlee555/Motor-Vehicle-Collision-Project/README.md

 ### Recommendations
 Based on the data, in order to prevent future vehicle collisions in NYC, I would encourage more advertisements about the dangers of distracted driving.
 I would have these ads target the demographic of males that are aged 21 to 40 as they tend to get into the most accidents.
 I would encourage more ads in Brooklyn specifically, as well as have more traffic directors or officers in Brooklyn since Brooklyn is the most dangerous borough with the most injuries and fatalies.
 I would also have more officers patrol traffic in all boroughs on Friday afternoons since that's the most likely timeframe that an accident will occur.
 Also, even though July is the month with the most crashes, it's clear that after April, there is a clear increase in the number of crashes as seen in the line chart graph.
 Therefore, I would focus more on increasing traffic safety measures from May onwards, as January through April have a somewhat low amount of crashes in comparison to other months.
 If all/any of these steps are taken, perhaps they will reduce the amount of future collisions NYC has.

-### More Screenshots showing interactivity and filters
+### More Screenshots showing interactivity/filters/navigation
 ![](Media3.gif)
 ![](Media4.gif)
 ![Media5 (4)](https://github.com/darianlee555/Portfolio-Projects/assets/145151765/c724bed6-9265-4e71-9f03-65f8764e4f46)